The Tenant's Handbook

 Landlord in Foreclosure

 If you receive a summons that the property you live in is going into foreclosure you have specific rights under Florida Law.
-Under this law you have 30 days after the service of a notice of termination from the new owner.
+Under this law you have a legal right to remain on the property for 30 days after the service of a notice of termination from the new owner if you meet the four conditions listed below.
 In order to protect your rights you should notify the court as soon as you receive notice that:

 - You live in the property